 7. Ask me to take the photo!

-You might have read all this with a wry smile, thinking ‘there is no way my kids will cooperate with any of this’.
+You might have read this with a wry smile, thinking ‘there is no way my kids will cooperate with this’.
 Don’t despair!
 I am running a limited number of back-to-school sessions this September.

-You can choose whether this is a ‘doorstep’ photo at your home, or an outdoor shoot in the locality, climbing on gates and sitting under trees.
+You can choose whether your back to school photo is a ‘doorstep’ photo at your home, or an outdoor shoot in the locality, climbing on gates and sitting under trees.
 Either way, you will be provided with 3 digital images and one beautiful 5×7″ print, included in your session fee.
 Additional digitals and prints are available, too.
 Sessions last between 15 and 25 minutes depending on the age and number of children, and cost £60.
-(This is cheaper than 3 digitals and a print from the slightly-awkward-white-background-school-portrait companies…) Sessions start at 4.30pm, so plenty of time to get home, have a snack and put on a clean uniform before I arrive.
+(This is cheaper than 3 digitals and a print from the slightly-awkward-white-background-school-portrait companies…) Sessions start at 4.30pm: plenty of time to get home, have a snack and put on a clean uniform.

-This is the perfect opportunity to get a photo of your children in their uniform whilst it is still in pristine condition, and in a year where you may not have been able to have that traditional school picture.
-You can book now by clicking here, or call or send me a message on 07950 901619 if you would like discuss further.
+This is the perfect opportunity to get a photo of your children in their uniform whilst it is still in pristine condition!
+You can book now by clicking here.
 Alternatively, come and find me on Facebook!